Duchess Marie of Mecklenburg-Schwerin: Life in Russia

 Marie had a distant relationship with her sister-in-law, Maria Feodorovna.
 Maria Feodorovna disliked Marie because of her German origins.
-Marie openly declared that her husband would make a better Emperor than Maria Feodorovna's husband, Alexander III of Russia.
+Marie openly declared that her husband would make a better emperor than Maria Feodorovna's husband, Alexander III of Russia.
 After the Borki train disaster in which Alexander III, Maria Feodorovna, and their children narrowly escaped death, Marie allegedly said, "We shall never have such a chance again."

-Marie had an antagonistic relationship with Emperor Nicholas II and Empress Alexandra, because of her ambitions for her own sons.
+Marie had an antagonistic relationship with Nicholas II and Empress Alexandra, because of her ambitions for her own sons.
 On 14 June 1897, the Boston Daily Globe reported that she had "consulted a gypsy fortune teller, who had predicted that one of her sons would sit on the throne of Russia."
-At this time, Empress Alexandra had given birth to her third daughter Grand Duchess Maria.
-As girls were ineligible for the Imperial Throne, Emperor Nicholas' heirs were his two unmarried, childless brothers and his uncle Vladimir, Marie's husband.
+At this time, Empress Alexandra had given birth to her second daughter Grand Duchess Tatiana.
+As girls were ineligible for the imperial throne, Emperor Nicholas' heirs were his two unmarried, childless brothers and his uncle Vladimir, Marie's husband.
 In 1912, Emperor Nicholas's only living brother Grand Duke Michael married a commoner, which led Emperor Nicholas to strip him of his military command, imperial honors, and right as the heir presumptive to serve as regent for Tsesarevich Alexei should Emperor Nicholas die prematurely.
-According to the laws of the succession, Marie's oldest son Kirill, the heir presumptive now that Grand Duke Michael was ineligible and his own father, Vladimir, was dead, would become regent should the Emperor die before Alexei turned 21.
+According to the laws of the succession, Marie's oldest son Kirill, the heir presumptive now that Grand Duke Michael was ineligible and his own father, Vladimir, was dead, would become regent should the emperor die before Alexei turned 21.
 However, Emperor Nicholas overruled the existing law and nominated his oldest daughter Grand Duchess Olga as regent with his wife Empress Alexandra as guardian during Alexei's minority.
 Marie was furious, but Emperor Nicholas refused to change his mind.
 In 1916, Marie approached Empress Alexandra about a potential marriage between Grand Duchess Olga and her second son Grand Duke Boris Vladimirovich.
 Empress Alexandra refused Marie's proposal, claiming that she could not let "a pure, fresh girl, 18 years his junior" marry a "well used, half worn out, blasé young man."
 Marie was outraged by Empress Alexandra's abrupt refusal.

 In 1909, Marie's husband died.
 She was devastated by his death and wore mourning clothes for the rest of her life.